The First Time Buyer’s Conveyancing Timeline in 6 Stages

 As soon as all of this is done (which usually takes an hour or two) we will call you to let you know that we have exchanged contracts, and then this is where the flurry of activity begins again.
 You may need to get a removal company organised, there will be final paperwork to sign, you need to start letting people know (credit card companies, utilities, council tax) as well as both building and contents insurance.

 As a first time buyer, you don’t have the added worry of completing on your sale before your purchase can go through.
 Nevertheless, it can still be a nerve-wracking time awaiting that call to say you can pick up the keys.
 This is the final milestone of our conveyancing timeline.

 On our side, we will have drawn down on your mortgage, which is often done the day before completion to reduce the chances of money being stuck in the system.
 Friday is the most popular completion day and things can get clogged up in the bank CHAPS system.
 If your solicitor has your mortgage funds, they will transfer them telegraphically to your vendor’s solicitor.
 Once the vendor’s solicitor has them, you will get a call from us to confirm that completion has taken place.
 Shortly after that you should get a call from the estate agents, who can officially release the keys to you so you can move in to your new home.

 At Express Conveyancing, we help hundreds of First Time Buyers each month.
-To find out how our Conveyancing Service can help you, call 0800 799 9892.
+If you would like further advice on our conveyancing timeline or require assiatance of our conveyancing solicitors on your property mover, call 0800 799 9892.